eventuate-examples/eventuate-examples-java-spring-todo-list/README.md

 # Todo List example application

-The Todo List application is the hello world application for the [Eventuate&trade; Platform](http://eventuate.io).
+The Todo List application is the hello world application for the [Eventuate&trade; event sourcing](http://eventuate.io).
 It illustrates how you can use the platform to write an application with a [microservices architecture](http://microservices.io/patterns/microservices.html) that uses [Event Sourcing](http://microservices.io/patterns/data/event-sourcing.html) and [Command Query Responsibility Segregation (CQRS)](http://microservices.io/patterns/data/cqrs.html).
 The Todo List application lets users maintain a todo list.